Power BI Dashboard vs Report: Key Differences Explained

 • Visualization and interactivity:

-• Dashboard: Because they’re only one page, dashboards are designed to give a quick glimpse of the data.
+• Dashboard: Users only have a quick glimpse of the data.

 • Report: Allow users to study the data and work with filters more.